bushidocodes/gm-fabric-dashboard/README.md

 Gray Matter Fabric Dashboard is an administrative interface for managing microservices and distributed systems running on the [Gray Matter microservice framework](http://deciphernow.com/grey-matter#fabric).
 The framework currently includes support for [JVM-based microservices](https://github.com/DecipherNow/gm-fabric-jvm) and provides a [pass-through agent](https://github.com/DecipherNow/gm-fabric-jvmagent) to provide instrumentation around existing applications.
 Support for Golang and other languages is currently in progress.

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-You can find the most recent version of the Create React App guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

 ## Prerequisites

 ### 1. Install Docker